 - a.
 Evacuate Indoor Unit and interconnecting pipework to a vacuum pressure of 500 microns and hold for 15 minutes. - b.
-The OSA Outdoor unit is supplied with refrigerant HFC-410A (R410A) sufficient for 10m line length. - c.
-Calculate additional refrigerant to suit your line length; refer supplied Specification Sheet - d.
-If needed, add refrigerant via the Schraeder connection on the smaller of the Outdoor unit's two service valves. - e.
+The OSA Outdoor unit is supplied with refrigerant HFC-410A (R410A) sufficient for 10m line length.
+Note: It is possible your OSA unit may be matched with other indoor models, therefore the precharge may be more than required for your ISDL/OSA combination; refer Specification Sheet. - c.
+Calculate refrigerant to suit your line length; refer supplied Specification Sheet. - d.
+If needed, add (or subtract) refrigerant via the Schraeder connection on the smaller of the Outdoor unit's two service valves. - e.
 Open the service valve at the Outdoor unit to allow refrigerant to flow throughout the system. - f.
 For long line lengths, oil (of the correct type) should be added to the refrigerant system at the rate shown in the Specification Data table. - g.
 Leak check all brazed and fitted joints.